sphinx-doc/sphinx/doc/ext/appapi.rst

    directive it generates must be empty, and will produce no output.

-   That means that you can add semantic targets to your sources, and refer to them using custom roles instead of generic ones (like :role:`ref`).
+   That means that you can add semantic targets to your sources, and refer to them using custom roles instead of generic ones (like :rst:role:`ref`).
 Example call::

       app.add_crossref_type('topic', 'topic', 'single: %s', docutils.nodes.emphasis)